google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - external swf files were not scaled properly
 - the logo was unnecessary shown when going fullscreen if logo.displayTime was being used
 - added a loadPluginWithConfig method to FlowplayerBase, accessible from javascript.
 Fixed double onload callback call.
+- now handles cuepoint parameters injected using the Adobe Media Encoder

 3.1.5
 -----